Grsmto/simplebar/README.md

 ```

 ### Notifying the plugin of content changes
-#### Note: you shouldn't need to use these functions as SimpleBar is taking care of that automatically.
+#### Note: you shouldn't need to use these functions as SimpleBar takes care of that automatically.
 This is for advanced usage only.

-If you later dynamically modify your content, for instance changing its height or width, or adding or removing content, you should recalculate the scrollbars like so:

     var el = new SimpleBar(document.getElementById('myElement'));
     el.recalculate()
+If later on you dynamically modify your content, for instance changing its height or width, or adding or removing content, you should recalculate the scrollbars like so:

 ### Trigger programmatical scrolling
-If you want to access to original scroll element, you can retrieve it via a getter :

     var el = new SimpleBar(document.getElementById('myElement'));
     el.getScrollElement()
+If you want to access to the original scroll element, you can retrieve it via a getter:

 ### Subscribe to `scroll` event
-You can subscribe to the `scroll` event just like you do with native scrolling element :

     var el = new SimpleBar(document.getElementById('myElement'));
     el.getScrollElement().addEventListener('scroll', function(...));

-### Add content dynamically (ajax)
-You can retrieve the element containing datas like this :
+You can subscribe to the `scroll` event, just like you do with native scrolling elements:

     var el = new SimpleBar(document.getElementById('myElement'));
     el.getContentElement();
+### Add content dynamically (Ajax)
+You can retrieve the element containing data like this:

 ### Disable Mutation Observer
     SimpleBar.removeObserver();